wehs7661/ensemble_md/docs/theory.rst

 Notably, this scheme does not consider the difference in the alchemical weights, which can be non-zero frequently, so this swapping scheme does not strictly obey the detailed balance condition.

-Calculation of Δ in Metropolis-based methods
+Calculation of Δ in Metropolis-based acceptance schemes
 ---------------------------------------------------------
 The calculation of :math:`\Delta` is important because the acceptance ratio :math:`w(X\rightarrow X')=\min(1, \exp(-\Delta))` is directly related to :math:`\Delta`.
 To better understand how :math:`\Delta` is calculated in the Metropolise-based methods,